 Jesus Christ was charged with, and executed for—not blasphemy, as is commonly believed—but sedition.
 He publicly questioned the authority of the Roman empire, and of the leaders of the church.
-In other words, he brought into question the authority and/or legitimacy of the established institutional order.
+In other words, he was a dissident who brought into question the authority and/or legitimacy of the established institutional order.

 And crucifixion was the standard means of execution of seditionists, because it was long, grueling, and horrific—and, most importantly, public.
 The tortured execution of seditionists—those who publicly questioned the authority and/or legitimacy of the establishment—was put on public display, for all to see.